kiranbhusalusha-bit/CMPN202-Operating-Systems/week7.md

 ### III.
 Lynis Score and Findings

-A good security posture is indicated by the Lynis audit, which produced a hardening index above 80.
+A good security posture is indicated by the Lynis audit, which produced a hardening index less than 80.

 Among the important verified controls were: